-A new Recruitment and Selection Policy contains relevant requirements in terms of checking of eligibility to work in the UK and carrying out of necessary checks such as DBS (Disclosure and Barring Service) or Disclosure Scotland checks in Scotland.
+The Group’s Recruitment and Selection Policy contains relevant requirements in terms of checking of eligibility to work in the UK and carrying out of necessary checks such as DBS (Disclosure and Barring Service) or Disclosure Scotland checks in Scotland.

 We have taken time to understand the implications of the MSA and identify the areas within our business and supply chain where the greatest risks exist.
 These are:

 - Supporting vulnerable clients within Riverside Care and Support.

 We have undertaken risk assessments in respect of these key areas and put measures in place to mitigate them.
 These include: